codylewis/codylewis-net/content/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far.md

 >
 > Not required for stays of less than 90 days[^1]

-Luckily, as calculated, my trip was for _only_ 86 days. <sub>Did I mention I bought the ticket before making any plans for the actual trip?</sub>
+Luckily, as calculated, my trip was for _only_ 86 days.

+_Did I mention I bought the ticket before making any plans for the actual trip?_

 ## The Plan or Lack Thereof